No second-half dive this time as Quentin Grimes leads Sixers past the Trail Blazers

 Three-point shooting

-The Sixers went 3-for-25 on Saturday against the Nets.
-They’d already improved on that mark by the end of the first half against Portland, making four three-pointers on 14 attempts.
+The Sixers went 3-for-25 from three-point range against the Nets.
+They had already improved on that mark by the end of the first half against Portland, making four three-pointers on 14 attempts.

-Maxey, the Sixers’ all-time three-point shooting leader, is out injured for at least the next two weeks.
-Paul George is still suspended for 10 more days, and the Sixers dealt Jared McCain to the Thunder at the deadline, who, not to beat a dead horse, has shot 42.3% from three-point range since the trade.
+Maxey, the Sixers’ all-time leader in made three-pointers, is out injured for at least the next two weeks.
+Paul George is still suspended for 10 more days, and the Sixers dealt Jared McCain to the Thunder at the deadline (McCain has shot 42.3% from three-point range since the trade).

 NBA teams, on average, shoot 37 three-pointers per game.
 Maxey alone averaged 8.9.
-Having him out of the lineup takes a huge chunk out of the Sixers’ usual three-point shooting, leaving most of it into the hands of Grimes, Edgecombe, and Payne, who have struggled with efficiency from deep.
+Having him out of the lineup takes a huge chunk out of the Sixers’ usual three-point shooting, leaving most of it into the hands of Grimes, Edgecombe, and Cam Payne, who have struggled from deep.

-On Sunday, Edwards was the Sixers’ biggest success from three, going 3-for-5 from deep.
-But the team still took just 25 total attempts.
+On Sunday, Edwards was the Sixers’ biggest success from three, going 3 for 5.